About

 Ayesha Arnold

-In my work with leaders and organisations, strategy is not a linear process but a living loop — where insight informs direction, execution generates feedback, and coherence depends on how effectively learning is integrated over time.
+In complex organisations, strategy is not a linear process but a living loop — where insight informs direction, execution generates feedback, and coherence depends on how effectively learning is integrated over time.
+I worked across large, complex organisations where governance, execution and operating models intersect.

 Most organisational failures occur not because intent is unclear, but because the loop breaks — insight is ignored, judgement lags reality, structure resists adaptation, or feedback is filtered out.